Define Your Own Success

 By all accounts you are a freaking SUCCESS!
 So what gives?
 Why don’t you FEEL it?

 Well, there may be one, small, minor thing you forgot to take into account actually.
-It’s that whole bit How do you want toabout ‘What actually matters to you?’ that often gets overlooked.
+It’s that whole bit about ‘What actually matters to you?’ that often gets overlooked.

 Let’s back this success train up a bit and see just how we actually got here.